tumblwd/aoe2buildorders/README.md

 Visit the discussions page to provide one: https://github.com/GrandyB/aoe2buildorders/discussions/1 I'll try to keep up with these.

 Alternatively, feel free to create a pull request.
-It's pretty easy to see how build orders are added into the index.html.
+It's pretty easy to see how build orders are added into the index.html, from small javascript/json files in /builds.